top of page

 Classes

-Craft of Theorizing Research - OB719 / SO770 (Boston University) - 2023
+Craft of Theorizing Research - OB719 / SO770 (Boston University) - PhD Course

 Research projects are like gems that need polishing and the craft of polishing them to uncover a theoretical contribution can partly be learned.
 This intensive course is designed to help participants polish their gems-in-the- making and sharpen their emerging contributions.
 The seminar is primarily designed for doctoral students who have already collected and/or analyzed data.
 The common denominator for participants is that they be engaged in research projects reliant on qualitative or quantitative data (e.g., archives, interviews, field observations, and surveys) and be willing to share with the class a draft analytical memo, paper, or chapter from their research.

-Leading Organizations and People - OB 713 (Boston University) - 2023
+Leading Organizations and People - MO 713 & MO 712 Boston University) - Master course

 This course introduces concepts, models and frameworks to help you become better managers of the organizations you work for, the teams you work in, the people you work with and your own professional development.
 Emphasis will be on behavioral science concepts and research findings related to the major challenge managers face—how to organize individuals in order to fulfill the objectives and strategies of the firm.
 Topics that will be examined include: the nature and dynamics of the organization (organizational structure and culture, performance systems and metrics, reward systems, selection and socialization); the elements of individual leadership and personal development (power, decision-making, emotional intelligence, career development, developmental needs, feedback, and mentoring and coaching); managing change within organizational contexts (the dynamics and stages of organizational change and the skills and tactics employed by change agents); and the relationships between the firm and the external environment in which it operates.
 The course objective is to provide analytical skills and strategies, substantive knowledge, and a professional sensibility that will increase your ability to take effective action in firms, agencies and other organizations.

-Macro Organization Theory - DS 911 / SOC 716 (Boston University) - 2019
+Macro Organization Theory - DS 911 / SOC 716 (Boston University) - PhD course

 This course is an introduction to the major theoretical approaches and ongoing debates in organizational theory, an inter-disciplinary subject area that draws on several traditions, including economics, political science, psychology, and sociology.
 Organization theory aims to explain the origins, persistence, and disappearance of the organizations that are central to our society and daily life (e.g., firms, markets, governments, occupations, non-profit organizations, and more).
 We will start with the classics and then trace the history of ideas as the field has evolved to its present state.
 The purpose of this course is to provide you with a roadmap that allows you to navigate the terrain of organizational theory and guide you as you generate original research ideas.